ivanobarletta/doc_IBIRYS36/docs/create_harm_files.rst

         0031/res_harm_ssh_0031.nc

 where res_harm_ssh_????.nc are the aforementioned files for the case of 32 XIOS processes.
-Settin the following paths
+Setting the following paths

 .. code-block:: bash